 - Folders: allows you to set the default locations for storing the labels, forms (solutions), databases and picture files. - Language: selects the user interface language.
-Select the preferred language from the listed options.

-- Global Variables: storage location for global variables. - Printer usage: locally logged usage of installed printers. - NiceLabel Control Center: allows you to enable and configure the monitoring of events and print jobs. - Automation: enables you to configure NiceLabel Automation settings. - Designer: enables you to configure opening behavior of NiceLabel 2019.
+Select the preferred language from the listed options. - · Global Variables: storage location for global variables. - Printer usage: locally logged usage of installed printers. - NiceLabel Control Center: allows you to enable and configure the monitoring of events and print jobs. - Automation: enables you to configure NiceLabel Automation settings. - Designer: enables you to configure opening behavior of NiceLabel 10.

-3.5.3.10.1 Folders
+2.6.3.10.1.
+FOLDERS

-PRODUCT LEVEL INFO: Creation of forms and use of form objects is available in PowerForms.
+Creation of forms and use of form objects are available in PowerForms.